Skip to main content

 Why it matters

-Tiebreak points carry outsized weight compared to points earlier in a set, so tactical discipline in this specific stretch of a match is a distinct, learnable skill separate from general shot-making.
+Tiebreak points carry outsized weight compared to points earlier in a set.
+As a result, tactical discipline in this specific stretch of a match is a distinct, learnable skill separate from general shot-making.

 Frequently asked questions